jinbeniyama/tdr/README.md

 ## Usage
-Here g-band data taken with Seimei/TriCCS is condidered.
+Here g-band data taken with Seimei/TriCCS is considered.
 All bands data could be analyzed by the same way.

 Fits data taken with TriCCS have format like `TRCS00005180.fits`.

-First 4 characters `TRCS` means the instrument *TriCCS*, next 7 characters are the exposure ID and the last 1 character is band identical number (`0` for g-band, `1` for r-band and `2` for i/z-band).
+First 4 characters `TRCS` means the instrument *TriCCS*, next 7 characters are the exposure ID

+and the last 1 character is band identical number
+(`0` for g-band, `1` for r-band and `2` for i/z-band).

 After each reduction stage, a prefix is added to the filename.
 History can be checked in fitsheader as well.